IGVF-DACC/igvf-ui/docs/page-editors-guide.md

 #### Text Language Direction

 Use these buttons to specify that this text block holds the usual left-to-right language or a right-to-left language like Hebrew or Arabic.
 Do not use this to right-justify text — use this only for right-to-left languages.
-Instead use HTML and CSS to right or center justify text.
 You can mix left-to-right and right-to-left language blocks on one page.

 If you have the Component block type set, these buttons disappear because this control only works for Markdown text.